HaoTian22/lucky_farmer/README.md

 # Introduction
-This is a simple calculator of our group project board game **lucky farmer**.
+This is the readme file for the **Lucky Farmer** board game calculator.

-It's a strategy game about growing and harvesting.

-When we create this board game, we find the calculation in the game boring and complex.
+Lucky Farmer is a strategy game that involves growing and harvesting crops.
+We created this calculator because we found the calculations in the game to be boring and complex.

-Ridiculously, it requires players to do a series of value calculations every minute, which drive players to focus on calculation instead of the strategy in the game.
+Traditionally, players were required to perform a series of calculations every minute, which detracted from the strategic aspect of the game.
+We developed this computer calculator to enhance the players' enjoyment and allow them to focus more on the game strategy.
-So we decided to make a computer calculator to increase players' pleasure.

-# Play
+# Getting Started
+To start playing Lucky Farmer, follow these steps:

+1. Game Setup:
-Download [calulator](/lucky_farmer.py), run it in Python.
+   - Download the [calculator](/lucky_farmer.py) and run it using Python, or visit the [website](https://lucky-farmer.haotian22.top) (recommended).

-See the end of [rules](/rules.md) to prepare nesseary cards.
+   - Refer to the end of the [rules](/rules.md) file to ensure you have all the necessary cards ready.

-Follow the rules to play.

-Have fun 😊.
+2. Gameplay:
+   - Familiarize yourself with the rules of the game.
+   - We acknowledge that understanding all the rules at once can be challenging, so we are working on improving the user's guidance.

+Enjoy your game! 😊